Are Smoothies Good for Weight Loss? Health Benefits

 • Bone health

-When they’re made using fruits and vegetables with a milk or kefir base, smoothies are full of healthy nutrients.
-Adding extra ingredients like chia seeds, peanut butter, matcha tea, and other functional foods can help boost the nutrient profile even more.
+Smoothies are full of healthy nutrients when made using fruits and vegetables with a milk or kefir base.
+Adding extra ingredients like chia seeds, peanut butter, matcha tea, protein powder, and other functional foods can help boost the nutrient profile even more.

 Can Smoothies Make You Gain Weight?